zyxrhythm/zyxw/README.txt

 Customizations and Preferences:

-- Edit the /zyx/lib/vars/site.vars to change 'browser tab titles', name of the tools ( the special tool, dig tool, whois tool, ssl infor checker tool), page 'messages' and other 'texts' on the website pages.
+- Edit the /zyx/lib/vars/site.vars to change 'browser tab titles', name of the tools ( the special tool, dig tool, whois tool, ssl info check tool), page 'messages' and other 'texts' on the website pages.

 - The initial message on all the tools page is editable on /zyx/vars/tpage.vars